Automated warehouse collision: lessons from the digital twin in UE5

 Forensic reconstruction with FARO Scene and validation in Gazebo 🛠️

-The first step was to capture the post-incident warehouse geometry using FARO Scene, generating a high-precision point cloud.
+The first step was to capture the post-accident warehouse geometry using FARO Scene, generating a high-precision point cloud.
 This cloud was imported into Navisworks to analyze the structural collapse sequence.
 Subsequently, a digital twin of the robot and shelving was built in Gazebo, replicating the original picking trajectories.
 By simulating the LIDAR's path in this virtual environment, zones were identified where the laser beam struck polished steel panels at grazing angles, creating reflections that the sensor interpreted as free space.
-Direct comparison between the real point cloud and the simulation confirmed that these blind spots coincided exactly with the impact location.
+The direct comparison between the real point cloud and the simulation confirmed that these blind spots coincided exactly with the location of the impact.

 Rethinking safety: from physical layout to immersive simulation 🚧

-Which parameters of the digital twin in Unreal Engine 5 failed to predict the picking robot's collision, and how could the domino effect in a high-density warehouse have been avoided?
+What parameters of the digital twin in Unreal Engine 5 failed to predict the picking robot's collision and how could the domino effect in a high-density warehouse have been avoided?

 (PS: at Foro3D we optimize routes like we optimize polygons: until the computer says enough)